SimranaSinha/Deep-Learning-for-AI/Assignment 3/README.md

 This assignment demonstrates how generative neural networks learn compressed representations of image data.

-While **standard autoencoders focus on reconstruction**, **Variational Autoencoders provide a structured latent space that supports generative tasks and interpolation**.
+While standard autoencoders focus on reconstruction, Variational Autoencoders provide a structured latent space that supports generative tasks and interpolation.

-The experiments show that **architecture design, filter size, and latent space constraints play an important role in generative modeling performance.**
+The experiments show that architecture design, filter size, and latent space constraints play an important role in generative modeling performance.